Radiator covers not only make your room more stylish, but it covers many things as well.

 Like steam radiators, they can be long or short, depending on the room size.
 Still, they are generally longer than steam heat radiators.

-The other significant difference we encounter between brands in radiator covers is a styling difference.
-More traditionally styled radiator covers are made with decorative perforated panels for a view of the warm air outlet.
+The other significant difference between brands in radiator covers is a styling difference.
+More traditionally styled radiator covers have decorative perforated panels that allow a view of the warm air outlet.
 These covers come in various sizes, are usually made of aluminum, and can be painted to match the room’s décor.

 Modern-style radiator covers don’t use perforated aluminum panels.
-Still, the radiator covers use a series of wood strips, which can be mounted horizontally or vertically, but are usually mounted horizontally to better break up the shape of the other radiator covers hidden behind.
+Instead, they use a series of wood strips, which can be mounted horizontally or vertically.
+They are usually mounted horizontally to better break up the shape of the other radiator covers hidden behind.

-When designing and making radiator covers for your home, you want to consider your home’s overall style, including existing woodwork and furniture.
-Ideally, the radiator cover should make the radiator somewhat invisible, blending it into the style of your home.
+When designing and making radiator covers for your home, you should consider your home’s overall style, including existing woodwork and furniture.
+Ideally, the radiator cover should make the radiator somewhat invisible, blending it into your home’s style.

-Some do-it-yourselfers add storage or seating, making their radiator covers combine into the room better.
+Some do-it-yourselfers add storage or seating, making their radiator covers better fit the room.
 The exact primary type of radiator cover we will discuss can be used for steam or hot water radiators.
-The only real difference is that you must adjust the size to match your needs.
+The only difference is that you must adjust the size to match your needs.

 Making Traditional Steam Radiator Covers